nothixy/dash/README.md

 ```c
 char argument[50];
 ```
+This structure will hold values of every flag.

+---
 Create a 0-terminated array of Longopt options, one for each flag you want.
 A Longopt structure is defined as follows:
 ```c
 typedef struct _longopt {